Tuesday, March 26, 2024

 They were due to go to lunch at midday and it was eleven forty five; oh how could he hold it that long, but the alternative was staying in at lunch time when he wanted to go home.

 He carried on reading.
-He would read a bit, pee a bit, and again, read some more and drip drip drip – oh dear.
-He'd look at Miss Coates and the old sadist would enjoy seeing him sweat and strain - did she think he was pretending?
+He read a bit, peed a bit, and again, read some more and drip drip drip – oh dear.
+He'd look at Miss Coates and the old sadist ignored him a if he was as pretending?

 Eventually the bell went and they broke for lunch; he ran to the loo and emptied his bladder standing there like a locomotive getting rid of steam.